Burke-Daniel/Aquarius/README.md

 **For ease of building and running the sample Aquarius applications, scripts were developed to automate the building and running.
 Please see the below instructions based on your operating system.**

-## Building and Running Sample Aquarius Applications Automatically on Mac & Linux
+## Building and Running Sample Aquarius Applications on Mac & Linux
 1. Navigate in a command-line interface to the project folder
 2. In your command-line execute the following command `sh build-run-sample-app.sh`
 3. If a window opens, you have successfully built and run a sample Aquarius application!

-## Building and Running Sample Aquarius Applications Automatically on Windows
+## Building and Running Sample Aquarius Applications on Windows
 1. Navigate in a command-line interface to the project folder
 2. In your command-line interface execute the following command `build-run-sample-app.bat`
 3. If a window opens, you have successfully built and run a sample Aquarius application!